NYCPlanning/ud-digital-practice/content/pages/2021/02/tutorial-3-modeling-analysis-at-the-neighborhood-scale/index.md

 * Batch-generate massings

   * How to do this with envelope overrides

+## Export Data

-* Export scenario CSVs and full RWCDS spreadsheet
+* scenario CSVs with

   * as of the 1.5 release this is broken, unfortunately, but we can see the steps to take anyway
   * just one site in this demo, but if we had more than one site this would show a list of all sites in the model
   * shows broad use category total, residential unit count
   * excel sheet can be downloaded, needs special scenario names for rwcds
 * Recommended approaches to iterative/incremental process

+## Approaches To Iteration/RWCDS Checklist

+(Provide diagram of full process, inputs & outputs)